Design brief - the critical factor for a successful project

 * A bit of history about the company

-3 - Ask the client to provide with some promotional materials from the past they been using (if any).
+3 - Ask the client to provide with some promotional materials from the past they were using (if any).

 4 - Ask the client if they want to revive their presence from scratch or just to update and refresh the already existing promotional material?

-5 - How the client differ from the competitors?
+5 - How the client differs from the competitors?

-6 - What is the lifestyle of the audience that the client want to reach? (demographic, age, gender, employment, income, interests etc.)
+6 - What is the lifestyle of the audience that the client wants to reach? (demographic, age, gender, employment, income, interests etc.)

 7 - What kind of project the client need or in other words the specifications of the project - logo, poster, business card, printed or for web etc. (related to size)